 Are bathroom co-ed?

-Gender inclusive bathrooms facilities exist in the common areas of fraternity and sorority houses if the chapter has requested to have a gender inclusive bathroom.
+All gender bathrooms facilities exist in the common areas of fraternity and sorority houses if the chapter has requested to have an all gender bathroom.
 Bathrooms on the residential floors are gender specific.

 What about telephone service in my room?